 The Data

-The data presented below shows the percentages of the replicated study alongside the percentages from the original study.
-The data is followed by a discussion of how the results from the two studies compare and what influences may account for the results.
+The data presented below show the percentages of the replicated study alongside the percentages from the original study.
+The data are followed by a discussion of how the results from the two studies compare and what influences may account for the results.

 Item #1: “mainstreaming”

 The lexical item “mainstreaming” is generally used to refer to being in an educational setting where one student is d/Deaf and the rest of his/her classmates and teachers are not.
 Interpreters routinely use this English lexical item in formulating their interpretations.
-Analyzing the responses collected in the survey gives an indication of what semantic senses are conveyed to the English-speaking community and if, perhaps, interpretations should be changed.
+Analyzing the responses collected in the survey gives an indication of what semantic senses are conveyed to the English-speaking community and of whether, perhaps, interpretations should be changed.

 Responses were divided into five categories, which differ slightly from the original study: those having to do with trends, those having to do with education, those specifically mentioning d/Deaf students, miscellaneous responses, and responses of the type “I don’t know”, etc. The following graph illustrates the distribution of responses: